-The prestigious contest is held annually in Montreal, where the global consulting firm invites post-secondary students to compete.
+The prestigious contest has been held annually in Montreal, but this was the first time for Vancouver.
+In its challenge, the global consulting firm invites post-secondary students to compete.
 Over one-and-a-half rigorous days, selected students from various schools are formed into teams that get to work with McKinsey consultants on a live case.
 The goal is to solve a problem that a real McKinsey client faces.

 This year, the contest came to BC, where McKinsey is regarded as a leading firm in the province.

 According to the McKinsey Challenge organizing team, “strategy consulting is an industry that is hard to define.
 The work we do is very different day to day, week to week.
 There is only so much you can explain on a website or at a recruiting event.
 So what the Vancouver office wanted to do was offer top BC students the experience of client engagement – from client discovery, problem structuring, analysis and ultimately a presentation to highest level executives of a client.
 The McKinsey Challenge represented an opportunity not only to see what it is like to work with us, but also to add value to a real business here in Vancouver.”

 For Vancouver’s inaugural test, students from UBC, SFU, UVic, and BCIT were asked to submit applications.
 Only 24 were chosen.
 Among them was Jessica Graham, a 2nd-year BCIT accounting student.